maw/trst/README.md

 * How to avoid or mitigate shell quoting annoyances?

-* What symbols -- ie, more or less anything you get by hitting shift + number
+* What symbols -- ie, more or less anything you get by hitting shift + number -- are available for commandeering?

+  Keep in mind that the symbols easily available on your keyboard might not be so easily available on someone else's, especially when that someone else lives in a different country.